hetvigandhi03/hetvigandhi03/README.md

 Hey guys! 👋

-My name is [Hetvi Gandhi], and I'm currently in my pre-final year of my BTech in Computer Engineering at NMIMS University.
+My name is Hetvi Gandhi, and I'm currently in my pre-final year of my BTech in Computer Engineering at NMIMS University.
 I'm passionate about data science and data analytics.
 I enjoy exploring datasets to find insights and solve real-world problems.

 You can checkout my published research paper [here]([link-to-your-research-pape](https://www.springerprofessional.de/en/detecting-toxic-comments-using-fasttext-cnn-and-lstm-models/25835412)r) 📝.